Jose-MPM/Notes/Courses/English Vi/English VI.md

 	- We must use the base form of the infinitive after should, i.e without TO
 		- Should + Verb(base form of infinitive)
 			- I should visit my girlfriend
-			- You should go now!!
-NOT You should TO go now!!
+			- You should go now!! *NOT* You should *TO* go now!!
 	- Uses:
 		0. Opinion:
 			- I don't think u should do that.
 			- I think he should come over.
 			- I dont think he should stay home.
-		1. To give a recommendations, a suggestion or an advice[WEAK OBLIGATION]
+		1. To give a recommendations, a suggestion(SUYEStION) or an advice[WEAK OBLIGATION]
 			-
 			- Does your tooth still hurt?
 Te sigue doliendo el diente?
 You shoud make an appointment with the dentist. suggestion
 			- You should get a haircut (Recommendation)